-How Deep Purple Rebuilt and Then Broke Apart After ‘Come Taste the Band’
+How Deep Purple Rebuilt, Then Broke Apart After ‘Come Taste the Band’

 A moment in which Deep Purple might have been reborn turned into a death knell, as their newly rejiggered lineup fell to pieces just after the release of Come Taste the Band.